KxSystems/docs/docs/interfaces/mqtt/reference.md

 (`msgsent;1)
 ```

-!!!Note
-	This function is a projection of the function `.mqtt.pubx` defined below.
+??? detail "This function is a projection of the function `.mqtt.pubx` defined below."

     Where

-	1. kqos is set to 1.
+  	1. `kqos` is set to 1.
 The broker/client will deliver the message at least once, with confirmation required.

-	2. kret is set to 0b.
+  	2. `kret` is set to `0b`.
 Messages are not retained after sending.

-	More information on these variables are available [here](https://mosquitto.org/man/mqtt-7.html)

 ## `.mqtt.pubx`

 _Publish a message to a Mosquitto broker, controlling quality of service and message retention_

-Syntax: `.mqtt.pubx[topic;msg;qos;ret]`
+Syntax: `.mqtt.pubx[topic;msg;kqos;kret]`

 Where